Grimsby District Light Railway: Relationship with the electric tramway

 On 1 July 1961 the electric tramway closed, thereby depriving the GDLR's conventional line of an occasional traffic – transporting major items, notably tramcars, to and from the tramway's Pyewipe car sheds for heavy maintenance or repair.
 This was always a challenge, as there never was any physical connection between the tramway and any other line, but a track at the shed was adjacent to the GDLR conventional line, so cars and other large items were craned over from one to the other.
 After the Second World War, when the expansion of industry on the Humber Bank was bringing unprecedented usage to both the conventional and electric lines, surplus tramcars were bought first from Newcastle Corporation then from Gateshead Tramways.
 The Newcastle cars were transshipped without mishap, but when the Gateshead cars were being lifted over in 1951 a crane toppled onto one, damaging it beyond repair before it turned a wheel in Lincolnshire.

 The death-throes of the electric line led to two recorded, public, suggestions being made that passenger services be run along the GDLR's conventional line.
 On 16 March 1955 The British Transport Commission chairman, Sir Brian Robertson, visited and in a speech said that the commission would consider running diesel multiple units (DMUs) or, astonishingly, electrical multiple units along the line if the tramway closed, but that this would only be feasible if a direct road between Grimsby and Immingham was not going to happen.
 The politicking reappeared on 29 December 1960 when British Railways announced that if their application to withdraw the tramway was refused they would run a DMU service on the GDLR conventional line, competing with Grimsby Council's bus service.
 The council subsequently withdrew its objection to closing the tramway.

 The modern position

 Neighbouring lines were resignalled over Christmas 2015 with the "Immingham Light Railway" shown on a map and in text as a live line with current signalboxes at Pyewipe Road and Great Coates No.1.
 Part 2 of the article confirms the line remains open, primarily as a diversionary route, so Immingham can remain accessible if the main Humber Commercial Railway route through Ulceby is closed or overloaded.
 This is both corroborated and confused by the authoritative "Trackwatch", which confirms the arrangements but refers to the line as "Grimsby Light Single".

+In late 2025, GBRf and Freightliner began alternately operating weekly Aggregate trains to H. Cope & Sons, who unload the hopper wagons between Pyewipe Road and Great Coates No.1, with the trains being split into several sections to not block Pyewipe Level Crossing whilst unloading.